josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 22. After saving the Copy settings, select **Next** on the Summary tab.

 23. On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed.
-Select **Edit Pipeline** to close out of the wizard.
+Select **Edit Pipeline** to close out of the wizard and navigate to the pipeline editing blade.

     ![The Deployment screen indicates the deployment is complete.](media/adf-copy-data-deployment.png 'Deployment page')